 - a.
-Comprehensive Planning Sites should undertake a master planning exercise prior to, or at the time of, a planning application and should: - i. identify an appropriate transition of use and scale to adjacent areas; - ii. identify a hierarchy of streets and pedestrian routes that connect destinations on and to the site; - iii. identify phasing for future development, including how parking areas change over each phase; - iv. identify opportunities for comprehensive energy planning to address climate change and improve climate resiliency;

-- v. use site design to activate edge conditions, including setbacks, lot patterns, building siting and landscaping; - vi. identify the location of publicly-accessible open space; - vii. identify opportunities to create a sense of place; - viii. integrate transit infrastructure; and, - ix. identify utility connections.
+Comprehensive Planning Sites should undertake a master planning exercise prior to, or at the time of, a planning application and should: - i. identify an appropriate transition of use and scale to adjacent areas; - ii. identify a hierarchy of streets and pedestrian routes that connect destinations on and to the site; - iii. identify phasing for future development, including how parking areas change over each phase; - iv. identify opportunities for comprehensive energy planning to address climate change and improve climate resiliency; - v. identify climate risks and explore tools to mitigate and adapt to these risks; - vi. use site design to activate edge conditions, including setbacks, lot patterns, building siting and landscaping; - vii. identify the location of publicly-accessible open space; - viii. identify opportunities to create a sense of place; - ix. integrate transit infrastructure; and, - x. identify utility connections.

-Comprehensive Planning Sites
+Comprehensive Sites